ThiagoBrito-Dev/Project_Rescue/README-en.md

 - [X] Configure the map marker, adding your design and default pop-up message positions;
 - [x] Obtain the latitudinal and longitudinal data of the point on the map that the user clicked on and use them as a basis for positioning the marker;
 - [x] Share positional data (latitude and longitude) between the map and the registration form;
-- [X] Perform registration data insertion in the database;
+- [ ] Perform registration data insertion in the database;
-- [X] Display the records, separated by the animal's registration status, that is, disappeared or found, for the user;
+- [ ] Display the records, separated by the animal's registration status, that is, disappeared or found, for the user;
 - [ ] Implement application reponsivity; and
-- [ ] Obter, do banco de dados, as informações de todos os marcadores de registros cadastrados e exibi-los no mapa.

 <hr />